 If you only have friends inside the church, there’s always a dual relationship.
 So develop some friendships in which you can talk honestly.
 It’s healthy.
 An easy choice is to find a peer (a pastor or key volunteer) in another church or community.

 I have a hard time motivating myself to go to the gym or doing any sort of recreation.
 I find it easier to work.
 And binge-watch Netflix or Hulu (if I’m being honest).
 But the reality is that I’m better and healthier when I do engage in recreation.

 Physical activity actually makes me sharper and more disciplined.
 It helps me be so much more effective in my work.
 Plus, it can prevent burnout too.

 3. See a Christian counselor.

 There’s no shame in good therapy.
-I have a couple of close friends in ministry that I do life with, but I’ve sought out a Christian counselor several times in my ministry career and have no regrets about it.
-It’s healthy to share your struggles with someone who can help you with them, and doing so will keep you in ministry longer!
+I have a couple of close friends in ministry that I do life with.
+But I’ve also sought out a Christian counselor several times and have no regrets about it.
+It’s healthy to share your struggles with someone who can help, and doing so will keep you in ministry longer!